laursisask/agi/zombiefight/README.md

 algorithm.
 The main purpose was to see if it could also be solved by a reinforcement learning algorithm.

-In this directory, you will find
+In the directory `deepq` you will find
 - the source code for training and evaluating an agent/model
 - weights for the models after 500K iterations
 - video examples of the agent playing (`original-video.mp4` and `agent-video.mp4`)